aquasecurity/trivy-operator/docs/tutorials/grafana-dashboard.md

     serviceMonitorNamespaceSelector: {}
 ```

-If you are working on a more complext installation or you would like the Helm Chart to connect with other applications such as Promtail or other monitoring tools, the values.yaml file is a good place to set up those configuration.
+If you are working on a more complex installation or you would like the Helm Chart to connect with other applications such as Promtail or other monitoring tools, the values.yaml file is a good place to set up those configuration.

 Next, install the Helm Chart:
 ```